Amity University Noida-B.Tech Admissions 2026

-What Is NTA Score in JEE Main Results - NTA will release the JEE Main 2026 results in the form of NTA score only.
+What Is NTA Score in JEE Main Results - NTA released the JEE Main 2026 results only in the form of NTA score.
 The NTA score in JEE Mains result 2026 refers to the percentile score.
-It is natural to wonder what is NTA score in the JEE Mains result 2026.
-It is derived based on JEE Main 2026 normalised scores.
-This process is done to ensure that all candidates have an equal score regardless of the difficulty of the multiple sets of JEE Main 2026 question papers.
-National Testing Agency will conduct the JEE Main exam for the January session between January 21 to 30, 2026, whereas the April 2026 session will be held between April 1 to 10, 2026.
+Candidates often wonder about the NTA score in the JEE Mains result 2026.
+The percentile score is determined based on JEE Main 2026 normalised scores.
+This normalisation process is done to ensure that all candidates have an equal score regardless of the difficulty of the multiple sets of JEE Main 2026 question papers across various sessions.
+The National Testing Agency conducted the JEE Main exam for the January session between January 21 to 29, 2026, whereas the April 2026 session will be held between April 2 to 9, 2026.
 NTA will follow a normalisation formula to calculate the NTA score in JEE Mains 2026.
-The authority will announce the JEE Main 2026 results on the official website.
+The authority announced the JEE Main 2026 results on February 16, 2026, on the official website.
+Candidates can check their NTA score in the JEE Main scorecard.
+Check how to calculate the JEE Main NTA score in the article below.

 The NTA score in the JEE Main result is the aggregate percentile of the candidate in both sessions of the JEE Main exam for all three subjects.
 The combined scores of both sessions in the JEE Main 2026 exam are converted into a final percentile score, which is called the JEE Main NTA score.